 Beth Chapman On 13-Hour Surgery to Remove Throat Tumor: Your Life Could Be Instantly Gone

-Beth Chapman is blessedly cancer free now, but the road to get there wasn’t easy.
-Beth detailed in a new interview that she underwent a 13-hour throat surgery that she feared could kill her.
+Beth Chapman is cancer free now, but the road to get there wasn’t easy.
+Beth detailed in her new special the awful 13-hour throat surgery that she feared would kill her.

 It took nearly an entire day under the knife for Beth Chapman to have a cancerous tumor removed from her neck.
 Though the reality star, married to Duane “Dog” Chapman, was terrified that she could die on the operating table, things went smoothly.
 “It puts a real reality on you that your life could be gone in an instant,” Beth said in the couple’s new A&E documentary, Dog & Beth: Fight of Their Lives.
 “You come to a place where you start to appreciate all of these fans that are watching your show while they’re sitting there being pumped full of chemo, hoping for you to make them laugh, if only for a second.”